davidsday/go-tdd/README.txt

 is over 16K long.  vim-go has code to parse stack traces for panics, I simply notify you that there was a panic.
 That is to say, if you need or value these things, you might well find goTestParser is not for you.
-I use it everyday though and have barely even noticed the differences.
+Though, I use it everyday though and have barely even noticed the differences.

 Suffice it to say, if there is a skipped, failed, or passed test, you will know about it.
 You'll know the percentage of code coverage, and